AlmostInteractive/node-red-contrib-basic-ical-calendar/README.md

 ### calendar/cal-sensor
 On trigger, outputs true if the calendar is currently in an event, otherwise false.
 Only outputs on trigger.
 Output format:
 `{ inEvent: boolean }`
+If the triggering `payload` includes `forceCalendarUpdate: true` then the calendar will be re-fetched before querying.

 ### calendar/cal-trigger
 Sends to Output 1 when an event starts.
 Sends to Output 2 when an event ends.
 Cannot be triggered manually (use the sensor for manual queries).
 Output format: